RogueRope/SurvivalGuide/cancellation.md

 If you are living in a foreign country, and you are not allowed by your local laws or Belgian laws to spend time with us, you can also get a refund.

-**UPDATE:** good news, rope camp, with a capacity of up to 50 ppl. is also completely legal within Covid limits.
-All systems go!

-[Source](https://www.belgium.be/nl/corona): 'Sportieve en nu ook culturele activiteiten die worden georganiseerd en begeleid door een verantwoordelijke zijn beperkt tot 20 personen in juni en **50 personen in juli**, met inachtneming van de veiligheidsafstanden.'

-**So no risks there.**

 ## Personal Cancellation

 If you can't attend for personal reasons \(sickness, change of plans, ... \) you can resell or gift your tickets.
-In this case, let the organizers know so we can update the list of participants.
+In this case, let the organizers know so we can assist you with this, the assumption is we'll be working with a waiting list.

 ## Early termination of the event.

 The amount of the ticket is non-refundable if the Event has started but is terminated early, due to harsh weather, acts of nature or other conditions beyond our control.